 Like most Apple products, Mac laptops aren’t really meant to be upgraded.
 Because of the way they’re designed, laptops in general are usually a pain to upgrade compared to PCs.
 With Macs, both the difficulty and price of upgrading your hardware grows exponentially.
-If you happen to be stuck with a low storage capacity from when you bought your device – say 256 or 512 GB – then increasing your storage is a necessity.
+The accessibility of hardware is one of the main reasons why there are more Android than iOS users.
+However, if you happen to be stuck with a low storage capacity from when you bought your device – say 256 or 512 GB – then increasing your storage is a necessity.

 The optimal way to increase your storage is to find the best external hard drive for Mac.
 This is a cheaper alternative to upgrading; instead of the hassle of replacing your existing storage, you simply increase it according to your needs.
 However, many questions remain.
 Should you go with HDD or SSD?
 Which format and file system is ideal?
 How important is the Thunderbolt 3 connection?
 In this article, we answer these questions and more, as we do our best to help you discover what’s the best external hard drive for Mac.